-The four members of the Supervisory Board of Directors (the Supervisory Board) are nominated by the board itself and (re)appointed by the GMS for a period of four years.
+The members of the Supervisory Board of Directors (the Supervisory Board) are nominated by the board itself and (re)appointed by the GMS for a period of four years.

 The GMS and the Works Council may recommend people for appointment to the Supervisory Board.

 The current members of GE Artesia Bank’s Supervisory Board are: